interimblue/idp/README.md

 This script will generate a new file each time is run, batching the files into a separate folder per day.
 The result will be a file under `4chan-data/YYYY-MM/YYYY-MM-DD_HH-MM-SS_board.json`

+### Run

+* (Running Custom Scraper)
+* Unlike the reddit scraper, we do not need a configuration file.
+There is no authentication needed, however we can only scrape one board at a time
+* In the "Setup" section of the code, line 20, provide the board you wish to scrape: `board = 'pol'`
+* run `py 4chan_catalog_scraper_custom.py`

 ### Notes

+* Only 1 board can be scraped at a time
+* Contrary to the Reddit scraper, this creates a new file each time the sript is run
 * For each thread, the API only returns the last 10 comments, in the case of older threads with hundreds of comments, this is obviously prolematic and one of the reasons that I decided to stop using the API for the second scrape.
 * Although 4chan provides a list of thread objects, the relpies to each thread stored in the 'last_replies' JSON array are not exhaustive.
 Therefore, frequent scraping is required to ensure replies to threads are gathered as they are posted.